 will be well forward of their back hip, their back upper arm

 will be more horizontal than vertical, and their swing will unfold

 Bat Drag creates a swing that is sometimes very powerful but that is always

 very long; typically too long to catch up to a good fastball or

 to adjust between a fastball and a quality off-speed pitch.

 Bat Drag changes where, when, and how

 the bat head starts to whip.
 As in the case of

 Mark Reynolds, that forces the hitter to make contact with the

-ability to adjust to the ball.
+ability to read the pitch and adjust to the ball.